maxmode/lambda_runtimes_performance/README.md

-# What is tested?
+# Which Lambda runtime is faster?

-Which Lambda environment is faster?
 Node, Python, Go, Ruby, Java or .Net?

-Which Lambda environment is more performance consistent?
+Which Lambda runtime is more performance consistent?

-Which Lambda environment has lower cold starts / freeze startup?
+Which Lambda runtime has lower cold starts / freeze startup?

 # Execution

 In order to test lambda performance - I've implemented a simple Lambda application on all the runtimes (Golang, Python, Node, Java, Ruby, .Net).

 All Lambda functions are connected to API Gateway and can be tested as REST API.

 For runtimes Node, Python and Ruby - source code was copied from AWS Console sample functions.
 For Java, Go and .Net - source code was written from scratch.
 All implementations (on all languages) act the same - they just reply with text "Hello from Lambda!"